Analyst Ratings for HSBC Holdings PLC ADR (HSBC)Updated: 2017-07-27

 Of the 22 analysts covering the stock, 5 gave it a buy rating, 1 issued an overweight rating, 13 issued a hold rating, 1 issued an underweight rating, and 2 gave a sell rating.
 Compared to three months ago, there has been an increase of 2 in the number of analysts with a positive outlook on the stock.
 During this time, the number of analysts bearish on the stock has increased by 2.

 Many analysts weighed in on price targets for HSBC.
-The most optimistic price target was 48.6, implying a possible profit of -1.54 percent.
+The most optimistic price target was 48.6, which equates to a potential upside of -1.54 percent.
 The minimum price target given was 41, which equates to a potential downside of -16.94 percent.
-Some investors take price targets and stock ratings with a grain of salt, knowing that some analysts can have indirect business with the stocks they cover.
+It is crucial to not blindly accept any price targets or stock ratings, because many analysts have it in their best interest to give positive coverage of certain stocks.

-Analysts have revised their earnings estimates upwards for this quarter, by about 0 percent on average, compared to last month.
-The average change in earnings estimates over the last 90 days is 0 percent.
-On the other hand, earnings estimates for the fiscal year have been revised upwards by 0.16 percent, as compared to a month ago.
+In the last 30 days, analysts have changed their quarterly earnings estimates upwards by an average of 0 percent.
+This can be compared with the average change in earnings estimates over the past 3 months, which is 0 percent.
+Meanwhile, fiscal year estimates have been revised upwards by 0.16 percent, compared to last month.
 If we look at the last 90 days instead, we find a net average change of 2.85 percent in FY estimates.

 Investors like to see analysts making revisions in the same direction, as that raises confidence in the revisions.
-Over the past month, 0 analysts increased their quarterly estimates, which can be compared to the 0 analysts that decreased their estimates.
-During this time, 0 analysts made positive revisions in their estimates for this fiscal year's earnings, while 0 analysts decreased their estimates.
+Over the past month, 0 analysts increased their quarterly estimates, while 0 analysts made negative revisions.
+During this time, 0 analysts made positive revisions in their estimates for this fiscal year's earnings, compared to 0 analysts that revised their FY estimates downwards.

-In the trailing 52-weeks, HSBC hit 49.50 at the highest peak, while it's lowest trading point was 32.03.
-Currently the stock is 54.11 percent higher than its low, and 0.28 percent below the high.
+HSBC has traded between a high of 49.50 and a low of 32.03 over the past year.
+The current market price is above the trailing year's low by 54.11 percent, and 0.28 percent lower than its 52-week high.
 HSBC has a P/E ratio of 128.64.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The HSBC value stock report compares HSBC to some of its peers using value stock charts.
-The market cap of HSBC is $198.24 billion.
-HSBC's next earnings release will be on 0000-00-00, which is days away.
+The stock has a market capitalization of $198.24 billion.
+HSBC will post this quarters earnings in days, on 0000-00-00.